 Creating healthy public policy.
 Research is the basis for important policy decisions that affect the population – for example, policies around building neighbourhoods that support physical activity, availability of healthy food and healthy eating through nutrition labelling and smoke-free policies.

-Quick stats –
+Quick stats – Canada